ikoniqoz/nitrodocs/content/modules/index.md

 # Core Modules

-Below are the core modules that come with the default install of PyroCMS.
+Below are the core modules that come with the default install of NitroCMS.

-Note that **Streams** comes with {{ link ur="pro" title="PyroCMS Pro" }} or can be purchased separately as a module.
+Note that **Streams** comes with {{ link ur="pro" title="NitroCMS Pro" }} or can be purchased separately as a module.

 </div>
 <div class="doc_content">